-See Section 6.4.3, "Introduction to the Send Task" for more information.
+See Section 6.4.4, "Introduction to the Send Task" for more information.

-The basic tab of the send task contains properties shared by multiple BPMN flow objects.
+The send task contains properties shared by multiple BPMN flow objects.
 See Section A.1, "Common Properties" for a list of these properties.

-Table A-6 describes basic implementation properties of the send task.
+Table A-6 describes the implementation properties of the send task when Define Interface is selected.

-Table A-6 Send Task Properties - Implementation Tab
+Table A-6 Send Task Properties (When Define Interface is Selected)